Religious schools in Belgium are a popular academic and spiritual choice for expat parents with young children.

-One of these philosophies taught at some religious schools in Brussels is so-called ‘liberal arts education’ which, for example, teaches students to respect and use words responsibly, and recognise and appreciate everything that is good, true and beautiful.
+One of these philosophies taught at some religious schools in Belgium is liberal arts education.
+This teaches students to respect and use words responsibly, and recognize and appreciate everything that is good, true and beautiful.

-A liberal arts education offers a broad understanding of reality, clarity of thought, excellence in writing, and effective speaking skills, which are valued in many professions and management roles.
+A liberal arts education offers a broad understanding of reality, clarity of thought, excellence in writing, and effective speaking skills.
+These are all valued in many professions and management roles.

 Muslim, Jewish and Protestant schools in Brussels

-As a federal state, Belgium guarantees freedom of education, which allows other religions and worldviews to organise their own schools.
+As a federal state, Belgium guarantees freedom of education, which allows other religions and worldviews to organize their own schools.
 In Antwerp, for example, there are 30 Jewish schools catering to the city’s large Orthodox community.
-The Protestant community runs seven schools in Flanders, the so-called “Schools with the Bible” (scholen met de bijbel), while there are a number of Islamic primary schools in Brussels.
+The Protestant community runs seven schools in Flanders, the “Schools with the Bible” (scholen met de bijbel).
+There are also a number of Islamic primary schools in Brussels.

 There are also many non-confessional schools in Belgium.
 Fourteen schools are led by free-thinkers (vrij onderwijsplatform) and most schools that offer alternative education are non-confessional as well.